 Installing Vinyl Flooring

-When purchasing vinyl tiles always buy more than what you need.
-You may have an occasion where you need to make a repair, and having the exact tile on hand can allow the fix to be performed easy and quick.
+When purchasing vinyl tiles it is wise to use "the extra 10% rule" and buy more than what you need.
+You may have an occasion where you need to make a repair, and having the exact tile on hand can allow the fix to be performed easily and quickly.

 When it comes to installing hardwood floors, due to the cost of the materials, many homeowners may be better off trusting their installation to a professional.
 Installing hardwood flooring is not a weekend project and the tools required to complete the job are quite numerous.

 Cleaning and maintaining hardwood flooring is not as easy as many would have you believe.
 Some chemicals can badly damage hardwood and of course, too much water on the surface will also wreak havoc.
 If you want your hardwood (and your investment) to last for years, use only a specially-designed maintenance product, like the one available from BonaKemi.
 Cleaning and maintaining your hardwood flooring with the right product is essential because if you use too much water or acidic chemicals, you will need to refinish the flooring sooner than expected.

 Refinishing Hardwood Flooring